Home Health Stroke: causes, symptoms, first aid, prevention

 17. Anemia.

 • Subarachnoid hemorrhage.
 It occurs between the membranes of the brain.
-It occurs in only 5% of cases, but the risk of mortality is very high, up to 50%.
+Occurs in only 5% of cases, but the risk of mortality is very high, up to 50%.
 It is extremely difficult for the body to tolerate and it is very difficult not to remain disabled after such an attack.

 2. In the presence of atherosclerosis, a blood clot forms directly in the brain.